johnrbell/jazzhands/README.md

 # JazzHands

-A radial app switcher for macOS.
-Hold a key combo, move your mouse toward an app, release to switch.
+A radial app switcher for macOS, inspired by the emote wheel in Overwatch.
+Hold a key combo to summon a ring of your active apps, flick toward the one you want, and release to switch.
+No clicking, no dock hunting — just muscle memory.

 ![JazzHands Demo](demo.gif)